-The U1 bit (Bit DB4) resets the R counter, N counter, and VCO band select of the ADF5355.
-When DB4 is set to 1, the RF synthesizer N counter, R counter, and VCO band select are reset.
+The U1 bit (Bit DB4) resets the R counter, N counter, and VCO band select of the ADF4355-2.
+When DB4 is set to 1, the RF synthesizer N counter and R counter and the VCO band select are reset.
 For normal operation, set DB4 to 0.

-Toggling counter reset is also required when changing frequency.
-See the Frequency Update Sequence section for more information.
+Toggling counter reset (Bit DB4) is also required when changing frequency (see the Frequency Update Sequence section for additional details).

-The bits in Register 5 are reserved and must be programmed as described in Figure 46, using a hexadecimal word of 0x00800025.
+The bits in Register 5 are reserved and must be programmed as described in Figure 35, using a hexadecimal word of 0x00800025.